Ernest0-Production/DeclarativeLayoutKit/README.md

 UIView()
     .onTapGesture({ print("Kek") })
     .onLongTapGesture({ print("Cheburek") })

 // ⚠️ Don't forget about ARC when use some parent view in action closure, to prevent retain cycle
 ```
 Simple UIStackView helpers:
-- `HStackView` - `UIStackView().axis(.horizontal)`\
+- `HStackView` - `UIStackView().axis(.horizontal)`
 - `VStackView` - `UIStackView().axis(.vertical)`

 ## Declarative anchor builder
-You can set constrints using the same style by setting anchors.
-The return type is `AnchorLayoutBuilder` – a simple container that stores declared anchor's constants.
+You can set constraints using the same anchor-style.
+The return type will be `AnchorLayoutBuilder` – a simple container that stores declared anchor's constants.
 To apply them, just call `build()` function.

 ```swift
 let myLabel = UILabel()